Tennessee Volunteers football: Smokey

 Smokey is the mascot of the University of Tennessee sports teams, both men's and women's.
 A Bluetick Coonhound mascot, Smokey X, leads the Vols on the field for football games.
 On game weekends, Smokey is cared for by the members of Alpha Gamma Rho's Alpha Kappa chapter.
 There is also a costumed mascot, which has won several mascot championships, at every Vols game.

 Smokey was selected as the mascot for Tennessee after a student poll in 1953.
 A contest was held by the Pep Club that year; their desire was to select a coon hound that was native to Tennessee.
 At halftime of the Mississippi State game that season, several hounds were introduced for voting, all lined up on the old cheerleaders' ramp at Neyland, with each dog being introduced over the loudspeaker and the student body cheering for their favorite.
 The late Rev. Bill Brooks' "Blue Smokey" was the last hound announced and howled loudly when introduced.
 The students cheered and Smokey threw his head back and barked again.
 This kept going until the stadium was roaring and UT had found its mascot, Smokey.
-The current Smokey is Smokey X, after Smokey IX was retired at the conclusion of the 2012 season.
+The current Smokey is Smokey XI, after Smokey X was retired at the conclusion of the 2022 season.
 The most successful dog has been Smokey VIII who saw a record of 91–22, two SEC titles, and the 1998 National Championship.